-CES Operations Ltd., a wholly-owned subsidiary of the Partnership, was incorporated under the ABCA on September 22, 2006 and AES Drilling Fluids, LLC, a Delaware limited liability company of which CES Operations Ltd. is the sole shareholder, was formed on November 28, 2006.
-Each of CES Operations Ltd. and AES Drilling Fluids, LLC was formed in connection with the Partnership's operational expansion strategy into the United States.
-The United States operations are managed from two offices; the Rockies division in Denver, Colorado located at 1625 Broadway, Suite 1480, Denver, Colorado, USA 80202, and the mid-continent division which operates as Champion Drilling Fluids, a division of AES in Norman, Oklahoma located at 708 NW 24th Ave, Norman, Oklahoma, USA 73069.
+CES Operations Ltd., a wholly-owned subsidiary of the Partnership, was incorporated under the ABCA on September 22, 2006.
+AES Drilling Fluids Holdings, LLC, a Delaware limited liability company of which CES Operations Ltd. is the sole shareholder, was formed on January 18, 2011, and its registered office is Corporation Trust Center, 1209 Orange Street, Wilmington, New Castle County, Delaware, USA 19801.
+AES Drilling Fluids, LLC, a Delaware limited liability company of which AES Drilling Fluids Holdings, LLC is the sole shareholder, was formed on November 28, 2006.
+Each of CES Operations Ltd., AES Drilling Fluids Holdings, LLC and AES Drilling Fluids, LLC were formed in connection with the Partnership's operational expansion strategy into the United States.
+The United States operations are managed from three main offices: the Rockies division located at 1625 Broadway, Suite 1480, Denver, Colorado, USA 80202; the mid-continent division which operates as Champion Drilling Fluids, a division of AES located at 708 N.W.
+24th Ave, Norman, Oklahoma, USA 73069; and the Fluids Management, a division of AES, located at Suite 230, 11767 Katy Freeway, Houston, Texas, USA 77079.

-Intercompany Relationships as at March 10, 2010
+Intercompany Relationships as at March 17, 2011

-The following diagram sets forth the organizational structure of CESTC after completion of the Conversion Transaction.
+The following diagram sets forth the organizational structure of CESTC: